 You’ll have access to the college’s digital imaging, design, and fabrication schools where they can make use of the latest software, including 3D printers, CNC routers, and laser cutters.

 From learning how to sketch to mastering the art of computer-generated animation, the Visualization degree program teaches you how to share your ideas, content, and messages with your audience.

 Unique to this curriculum is the requirement that college students study abroad for a semester in a foreign studies program related to their industry of interest.

 Ohio State University

-Both the M.F.A. and B.F.A. program seeks to give you the skills needed to use the latest and widely-used technology toward the creating of art.
+Both the M.F.A. and B.F.A. programs seek to give you the skills needed to use the latest and widely used technology toward the creation of art.
 You can learn 3D animation and modeling as well as digital imaging, internet art, holography, tactical media, moving images, interactive projects, and more.

 Maryland Institute College of Art